Connexion Mobility Ltd Updates on Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Connexion Mobility Ltd, trading under the ASX code CXZ, has announced an update regarding its ongoing on-market buy-back program.
-The company has repurchased a total of 1,122,313 ordinary fully paid securities before the previous day and an additional 110,000 securities on the previous day.
+Connexion Mobility Ltd has announced an update regarding its ongoing on-market buy-back program.
+The company reported that it bought back 102,300 ordinary fully paid securities on the previous day, adding to a total of 1,417,313 securities repurchased before that day.
 This buy-back initiative is part of the company’s strategy to manage its capital structure and potentially enhance shareholder value.

 More about Connexion Telematics Limited